atchakounte/Jungle-Room-Cafe-HTML-CSS/README.md

 # Jungle-Room-Cafe-HTML-CSS

-This website is related to a hypothetical Café and cocktail bar in Washingon D.C.,
+This website is related to a hypothetical Café and cocktail bar in Douala, Cameroon.
+The site received inspiration from a real
+Café is Oslo, Norway: [https://www.cafesor.no/]
 Link: [https://github.com/atchakounte/Jungle-Room-Cafe-HTML-CSS](https://github.com/atchakounte/Jungle-Room-Cafe-HTML-CSS)

 ## User stories